-New York allergist Dr. Scott Sicherer recently published an extensively updated edition of his book: Food Allergies: A Complete Guide for Eating When Your Life Depends on It.
-In the book, Sicherer answers about 1,000 food allergy questions in an engaging, easy-to-follow format.
-In the following Q&A, Allergic Living editor Gwen Smith lobs a several of our readers’ questions at the specialist, who replies with informative, engaging and sometimes surprising answers.
+In the fall of 2017, New York allergist Dr. Scott Sicherer published a thoroughly updated edition of his book: Food Allergies: A Complete Guide for Eating When Your Life Depends on It.
+In the book, Sicherer answers about 1,000 food allergy questions in an easy-to-follow format.
+In the following Q&A, Allergic Living editor Gwen Smith lobs several of our readers’ questions at the specialist, who replies with informative and sometimes surprising answers.

 Gwen Smith: Let’s start with the resistance to using an epinephrine auto-injector when a person is experiencing anaphylaxis.
 We often hear about this.
 What can you tell parents about how to get past the fears they may have?

 Dr. Scott Sicherer: This is a big issue.
 There’s never a study that comes out that says: “People are over-using this medication.”
 Or even that they’re using it as much as we think they should.
 In terms of why you should go ahead and use it: It’s safe, given in the auto-injector amounts.

 The fact is that epinephrine reduces the chances of being hospitalized for the allergic reaction.
 It reduces, when used promptly, the chances of needing extra doses of it.
 This is the same medicine that used to be given years ago for treating asthma, and no one really questioned it.
 [With resistance to using], there could be some needle phobia, but that should be addressed as well.
 In my practice, people will generally say, ‘I didn’t even notice the pinch, and I just feel so much better from it.”